compilenix/server-dotfiles/README.md

 cd ~/.homesick/repos/server-dotfiles
 git status
 popd >/dev/null
-echo "This will reset all changes you may made to files which are symlinks at your home directory, to check this your own: \"# cd ~/.homesick/repos/server-dotfiles && git status\"\nDo you want preced anyway?" function ask_yn_y_callback {
+echo "This will reset all changes you may made to files which are symlinks at your home directory, to check this your own: \"# cd ~/.homesick/repos/dotfiles && git status\"" echo "Do you want proceed anyway?" function ask_yn_y_callback {
     if [[ $EUID -eq 0 ]]; then
         rm /usr/local/bin/tmux-mem-cpu-load